Phone: 0161 214 1500

 ADR and Mediation

-Given the increasing importance of mediation, Samantha understands the benefits of such a process in assisting parties to resolve disputes without recourse to litigation.Book BarristerBack to top
+Given the increasing importance of mediation and her work as a Deputy District Judge, Samantha understands the benefits of such a process in assisting parties to resolve disputes without recourse to litigation.Book BarristerBack to top